Summer 2026: Introduction to Marine Energy

 This course will introduce students to marine energy with a focus on current energy converters (turbines) used in riverine, tidal, and ocean applications.
 Course content will include key mechanical and electrical concepts, system design and operations, resource assessments for power production, and environmental considerations.
 Students will explore these themes through a combination of in-person learning and short, asynchronous videos and activities to be reviewed and completed independently.

-The hands-on element of the course includes a week of in-person activities at the UW Seattle campus designing for operations at sea, working with field-scale turbine prototypes, testing and analyzing prototype turbines in the laboratory and using a UW research vessel (see pictures).
+The hands-on element of the course includes a week of in-person activities at the UW Seattle campus designing for operations at sea, working with field-scale turbine prototypes, testing and analyzing prototype turbines in the laboratory and using a UW research vessel (see photo, below).
 As part of the experience students will be exposed to a variety of field-going equipment, including mooring components, ocean instrumentation, research vessels, and power electronics designed for ocean applications.

 Students will participate in laboratory and field-based testing (R/V Russell Davis Light) in team-based activity.
 Each team will collect and analyze experimental data and summarize performance findings using axial-flow turbines like commercial wind turbines, but designed for underwater operations.